mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kadmind.rst.txt

 principal and policy updates incrementally instead of receiving full dumps of the database.
 This facility can be enabled in the :ref:`kdc.conf(5)` file with the **iprop_enable** option.
-Incremental propagation requires the principal ``kiprop/MASTER\@REALM`` (where MASTER is the master KDC's canonical host name, and REALM the realm name).
+Incremental propagation requires the principal ``kiprop/PRIMARY\@REALM`` (where PRIMARY is the primary KDC's canonical host name, and REALM the realm name).
 In release 1.13, this principal is automatically created and registered into the datebase.